The programme is split into two pathways - the 3D Graphics and User Experience Pathway and the Programming and Computer Science Pathway.

 15 credits

-A single term module focused on games design and how to use player behaviour to maximise acquisition/retention.
+This module is focused on the craft of game design and how to use player behaviour to maximise acquisition/retention.

-You will study how to deconstruct designs from a designer vs a player perspective allowing you to build your own design patterns, reward cycles and hence optimise player enjoyment.
+You'll study how to deconstruct games from a designer’s perspective allowing you to learn from best practice to build your own design patterns, reward cycles and hence optimise player enjoyment.
 We will cover how to rapidly prototype your designs using a game engine.
-Mobile considerations, multiplayer and the use of analytics is covered allowing the student to make informed design choices.

 |